All Episodes

 I mean, they talk about low expectations and general unhappiness and so forth.

-And I read that's in the headline.
+And I read it's in the headline.

-So I read it, and it turns out that three of his closest friends, the story says, three of his closest friends were Christopher Reeve, John Belushi and Andy Kaufman.
+So I read it, and it turns out that three of his closest friends, the story says, three of his closest friends were Christopher Reeve, John Belushi, and Andy Kaufman.

 And the source unnamed in the story said that Robin Williams felt guilty that he was still alive while his three friends had died young and much earlier than he had.

-They could never get over the guilt.
+They could never get over the guilt that they died and he didn't.

-Well that is a constant measurement that is made by political leftists in judging the country.
+Well, that is a constant measurement that is made by political leftists in judging the country.

-What's that outcome-based education?
+What's outcome-based education?

 Two plus two is five.